SUSE-Developer-Community/sandbox-welcome-content/content/stratos.md

 Here you can customize the application deployment.
 Any settings set in your manifest can be overwritten at this step.

-For our sandbox, please select `Create a random route` and click `Deploy`: (The deploy will will error out if there is a collision, so don't be that person)
+For our sandbox, please select `Create a random route` and click `Deploy`: (The deploy will produce and error if there is a collision, so don't be that person)

 ![Deploy Setting](/images/stratos/deploy7.png)